tulir/passfox/README.md

 # passFox
 A passwordstore.org extension for Firefox.

-This is not yet in a functional state, but in active development.
+This extension is partly of functional, but definitely not recommended for anything but testing things.